RealityNearFoundation2022/Nuruk-beta/README.md

 ## How to start

 - First, you must download the repository
-- Then open the scene called Login and then start it and that's it! the magic begins
+- Then open the scene called Opening and then start it and that's it! the magic begins

 ## Contributing